ai-kids-coding-club/workshop/README.md

 - **Agenda Overview:**
   - Learn how to use AI to code a website game! 🎮
   - Hack and customize your game.
-  - (optional) Host your game on GitHub
-  - Present and share your game with the class.
+  - Demo your game with the class.

 ---